THE STORY OF BRITANNIA

 A few years later, she changed hands again and was sold to a syndicate of four men, Phil Hodson and Bob Cole being two of them, who are now involved in the current restoration project.
 She was loved by these owners, too, and now called “Spirit” for short, Phil named his little terrier after her, and the little dog is still going strong.
 A good omen for the future!

 The syndicate had her in their care for 5 or 6 years but realised that they had neither the time or the resources to maintain her in pristine condition.
-These beautiful vessels need much care and attention to keep them at their best, so they made the difficult decision to donate her in 2006 to the Trinity Sailing Trust based in Brixham.
+These beautiful vessels need much care and attention to keep them at their best, so they made the difficult decision to donate her in 2006 to the Trinity Sailing Foundation in Brixham.

 In 2013 Gareth Samuels found Britannia on a mooring in Brixham harbour and discovered that she had been there for at least 6 years..
 He had heard that Trinity wanted to sell her.
 After much soul-searching the Samuels’ decided that they could not let the boat they still thought of as their Britannia founder as she had meant so much to them and been such an important part of their lives, so an arrangement was made to travel from Skye to Brixham to view her.

 In September 2013 it was decided to take her to a place of safety and haul her out for the winter whilst trying to drum up enough funding from past friends and folk who had sailed on her to buy her.
-Sam negotiated her purchase form Trinity after having paid for a substantial condition survey to be done by David Cox, a well respected marine surveyor who specialises in wooden boats.
+Sam negotiated her purchase from Trinity after having paid for a substantial condition survey to be done by David Cox, a well respected marine surveyor who specialises in wooden boats.

 Britannia is a truly historic vessel, part of our British Maritime heritage, she is the very last of her kind and celebrated her centenary in 2015.
 The Britannia Sailing Trust is currently fundraising to restore her so that she can be used for sail training and will be a flagship for raising awareness about the pollution of the sea and global warming.